svenalpha/vr19/ReadMeRDM .txt

 mongoose hooks, eg save/remove pre/post
-hashing passwords TNN_auth#7 using bcrypt, cookies TNN_Auth #9 for authentication beware  "cross site request forgery" jsonwebtoken.. will need to be "secure when not testing"
+hashing passwords TNN_auth#7 using bcrypt, cookies TNN_Auth #9 for authentication beware  "cross site request forgery" jsonwebtoken.. will need to be "secure when not testing" , testing for web token and its authenticity was problematic.
+It was divided.
+Existence of jwt is tested client side in Layout.tsx.
+Authenticity is then tested server side in  jwtVerify app.ts to authController

+"document is not defined" error: quick fix: put inside a useEffect eg: useEffect(()=>{const emailError:any = document.querySelector('.email.error');}); (because the useEffect callback runs after the component is mounted and painted)

 vr13 is built out vite-express-ssr-ts-main using react, succesful fetch from backend, fetching entries